-Today we’ll take you east.
-We’re taking a small break from our base and we are visiting the eastern prefecture, Lassithi, where magnificent pictures are going to unfold before our eyes.
+Today we’ll take you to the east part of Crete.
+We’re taking a small break from our base in Chania, and we are visiting the eastern prefecture of our island called Lassithi, where magnificent pictures are going to unfold before our eyes.

 The East part of Crete was the first to be touristically developed back in the 60’s since it was discovered and highly recommended by respected celebrities such as Walt Disney and Jules Dassin.
 Elounda is the ideal destination for celebrities from all over the world who seem to be finding the ideal place to rest and get inspired.
 The exclusive services offered as well the discreet environment make it a must to quite a few every year.